Code-Institute-Submissions/project-3/README.md

     5. User completes the name and email and leaves the rest of the form empty: **Error message prompting the user to fill in a subject**
     6. User fills in the name, email with correct format and subject and tries to submit: **Error message prompting user to write a text message**
         Following this typing less than 3 letters, an error message prompts the user that the message should be at least three letters long.
 (This is an arbitrary number.)
-    7. Trying to send a filled in form with a fictitious email that passes the format test (EX: asdf@asdfg.saf): **Error modal saying that Send email failed**.
+    7. Trying to send a filled in form with an email lacks a top level domain.
+An error message will be displayed showing the email address used and a note is displayed encouraging the user to check the email and return to the contact form.
-    This is due to "Sender verify failed error" raised by the email server.
-    This offers me some protection from receiving spam from people who try to mimic an email address.
+    8. In the case of the error raised in step 7, the user can click on the `Go Back` button to return to the contact form.

 ### Mobile / Tablet testing

 Apart from using Chrome developer tools to test the layout and functionality of the page in mobile and tablet layouts, I also tested the site on my mobile phone and that of my friend.
 Both are android phones.

-The site is responsive and everything seems to work well in chrome developer tools.
-However, when viewed on a real phone, I noticed that the parallax background is not working as intended.
-In these cases it gracefully degrades to a normal background that scrolls with the page.
+The site is responsive and everything seems to work well in chrome developer tools and the mobile phones.

-I found that this is browser dependent.
-Google Chrome (Mobile v68.03440.91) does not display the parallax background as intended, but Firefox (Mobile v61.0.2) does.
-I googled for any possible solutions but none of the suggestions work.

-FIXED: ~~I also noticed that the CTA button on mobiles will direct the user to the submit button of the form.
-The user will have to scroll back up.~~ (This functionality works well on desktop.)

 ### Unit testing Code for Form Validation

-I refactored the code related to the form validation and used **Jasmine** (v2.4.1) to unit test the functions.
+>I refactored the code related to the form validation and used **Jasmine** (v2.4.1) to unit test the functions.
 I noticed that I could not unit test the code straight in the javascript file I was using due to the code being in a $(document).ready function.
 For this reason I copied the code to a separate file for testing, copying back any changes I make.

-The code beign tested, the spec code and the html which runs the unit tests are in [this folder](/Users/anthonybonello/Documents/FullStackWebDeveloper/CI_MilestoneProjects/project_1/jasmine).
+>The code beign tested, the spec code and the html which runs the unit tests are in [this folder](/Users/anthonybonello/Documents/FullStackWebDeveloper/CI_MilestoneProjects/project_1/jasmine).
 I am also including a zip of the version of jasmine I used.
 If you would like to run the unit tests, you will need to unzip this in addition to the files I made.

-Note: I had to add jQuery (v3.3.1) to the html file.
+>Note: I had to add jQuery (v3.3.1) to the html file.

-While doing the unit tests I did uncover two bugs.
+>While doing the unit tests I did uncover two bugs.
 The first one allowed a user to send the form by just filling spaces for the name, subject and message, together with an email.
 The second one allowed a user to ignore the error messages and still try to send the form.
 More on these two bugs below, in the BUGS section.